You’ve likely heard that CBD products can be great for anxiety. But which type of CBD is the best? Should you use full-spectrum or broad-spectrum CBD?

 What is Broad-Spectrum CBD?

 Broad-spectrum hemp extract is the same as full-spectrum CBD but with one key difference: the THC has been removed.
-That means broad-spectrum CBD provides all of the beneficial hemp cannabinoids, terpenes, and other phytochemicals but no THC.

 It’s also important to note that the THC is removed to the point of being undetectable on cannabis lab tests, so trace amounts might remain.
 As such, it’s theoretically possible to test positive for THC if you use broad-spectrum products repeatedly.

-Full Spectrum Vs Broad Spectrum CBD for Anxiety
+Full Spectrum vs. Broad Spectrum CBD for Anxiety

 In most cases, full-spectrum CBD is slightly better than broad-spectrum CBD for anxiety.
 However, some people — and especially those prone to anxiety issues — are highly sensitive to THC.